A business listing service

 Date: 15 March 2015

-eLocal (a home-improvement directory service) had long and complicated submission form for businesses who wanted to be added to their online directory.
-I wanted to take a stab at improving conversions on this form, while also updating the look and feel to match the style guide I had just proudced.
-I streamlined the form and changed the user flow in several significant ways, which pointed to very promising results in early tests.
+eLocal had a long and complicated submission form for businesses to add themselves to our online directory.
+I wanted to improve conversions on this form while also updating the look and feel to match the style guide I was working on.
+I streamlined the form and changed the user flow, which pointed to very promising results in my CRO (conversion rate optimization) tests.

-For my second test, I had a group of users follow two different flows when filling out form prototypes by hand.
+For my first user test, I had some volunteer business owners follow two different flows on paper prototypes.
 One group completed Steps 1-4 before their listing was created, and the other group completed Steps 1-3, with an option to go onto step 4 after their listing was created.
-(Step 4 was all the additional info that rounded out the business listing but wasn't strictly necessary to get started.
-It was also by far the longest and most complicated step.)

-I A/B tested an alternate layout with slightly rearranged information, but discarded it in favor of having the "free, fast, effective" description visible at every step.
-The winning layout encouraged 12% more users to complete the form.
+I A/B tested an alternate layout with rearranged information and a slightly different look, but discarded it in favor of having the "free, fast, effective" description visible at the top on every step.
+The winning layout encouraged 4% more users to complete the form.

-After the user completes Step 1 (seen above), Step 2 opens accordion-style:
+After the user completes Step 1 (seen above), Step 2 opens in an accordion: